ABOUT US

 We publish works by local writers

-The topic of your work does not have to be about the community, nor does it have to be set here.
+We publish manuscripts by authors who live in Washtenaw County or books about anything within Washtenaw County.
+If you are a resident of the county your work does not have to be about the community, nor does it have to be set here.

-If a non-resident author has a manuscript about Ann Arbor, Ypsilanti, or Washtenaw County history and culture, we may make an exception.
+If a non-resident author has a manuscript about Ann Arbor, Ypsilanti, or Washtenaw County history and culture, we are open to these submissions.
 Send us a message at fifthavenuepress@aadl.org and tell us more!

 We are not for profit.
 Our authors retain 100% of their profits and their copyright

-Our authors retain their right to license their manuscripts to another publisher if they decide to pursue this option at a later date.
+Our authors retain their right to license their manuscripts to another publisher if they want to pursue this option after working with Fifth Avenue Press.

 The library will always retain hard copies of the books for checkout in our collection as long as the author keeps them in print.